Testing Strategy¶

 Quick Reference:

-- Unit Test: Single function/module in isolation, all dependencies mocked
+- Unit Test: Single function/module in isolation, all dependencies mocked,

 Critical Path Priority: If your test covers the critical path (RSS → Parse → Download/Transcribe → NER → Summarization → Metadata → Files), prioritize it.
 See Critical Path Testing Guide for details.